cloudmesh-community/book/chapters/pi/exercise.md

 Pi.lego 2

-: design a frame in which the PIs can be placed in groups of 5.
+: design a frame in which the Pi's can be placed in groups of 5.

 Pi.lego.3

 : design a cluster case for the raspberry PI with LDD
   <https://www.lego.com/en-us/ldd>.
-YOu do not have to buy the pieces,
+You do not have to buy the pieces,
   but just provide the design.